mushahid54/idea/README.md

 Solar Project
 =============================

+Notifying the solar_system machine by email with detail like actual power data.once ideal solar_power less than the referentail power.

-Installation process:  wii update soon
+Installation process:  will update soon

 install dependecies by :: pip install -r requirements.txt